-- 4.2 In the preparation of documents the Council will be consulting and involving others at various stages of plan preparation, from evidence gathering and developing strategic approaches to preparing the Plan for Submission and public Examination by an independent Inspector.
-The methods and techniques used to involve the community will vary depending on the stage of preparation reached and the type of planning document being prepared.
-More detail is given in section 5. - 4.3 The Local Development Scheme sets out the programme for preparing local planning documents.
+- 2.2 In the preparation of documents the council will be consulting and involving others at various stages of plan preparation, from evidence gathering and developing strategic approaches to preparing the Plan for Submission and public Examination by an independent Inspector.
+The methods and techniques used to involve the statutory bodies and wider community will vary depending on the type of planning document being prepared and the stage of preparation reached.
+More detail is given in Tables 1 and 2. - 2.3 The Local Development Scheme sets out the programme for preparing local planning documents.
 As well as the Local Plan itself, Supplementary Planning Documents (SPDs), covering particular areas, sites or topics may be prepared.
-Examples of SPDs which have been prepared by New Forest District Council include the Lymington Local Distinctiveness SPD and the Mitigation Strategy for European Sites SPD (a full list of current SPDs is provided in the Local Development Scheme and on the
+Examples of SPDs which have been prepared by New Forest District Council include the Lymington Local Distinctiveness SPD and the Mitigation for Recreational Impacts on New Forest European Sites SPD (a full list of current SPDs is provided in the Local Development Scheme and on the council's website).

-Council's web-site).
 The process for preparing Supplementary Planning Documents is simpler than for the Local Plan, the main difference being that an SPD is not subject to public Examination by an independent Inspector.
-However, the procedure followed in preparing Supplementary Planning Documents includes targeted involvement and consultation during the preparation of the document.
-The process is set out in the figure below.
+However, the procedure followed in preparing Supplementary Planning Documents includes targeted involvement and public consultation during the preparation of the document.
+The process is set out in the table below.